situmtech/situm-ios-getting-started/README.md

     $ pod install
 ```

-If you dont have Cocoapods installed you can check how to do so on the [Cocoapods Documentation](https://guides.cocoapods.org/using/getting-started.html#getting-started).
+If you don't have Cocoapods installed you can check how to do so on the [Cocoapods Documentation](https://guides.cocoapods.org/using/getting-started.html#getting-started).

 3. Set your credentials in the app.
 Open the `AppDelegate` file and in the  `-application:didFinishLaunchingWithOptions:` method include your own credentials.